OneRepublic: 2015–2017: Oh My My

 In November 2014, the group tweeted photos captioned: "Hotel recording, Poland.
 Album 4". and "Mid-afternoon, working on new album, and this is the view .....
 LP 4 is fun already" In April 2015, Ryan Tedder stated in an interview that OneRepublic was going in a whole new direction and they are yet to recycle the same sound once on any song that they have ever put out.
-Rhythm guitarist Drew Brown says that they are excited about it and they think that it is the best thing they have ever done.
+Guitarist Drew Brown says that they are excited about it and they think that it is the best thing they have ever done.
 In June 2015, Tedder said that they were working on a song called 'Colors', which he said is one of his favorite songs going on the album.
 In that same month, they showed a video with them working on new melodies for the album.

 In September 2015, it was confirmed that the band's fourth upcoming studio album would be released in early 2016.
 On September 9, at one of Apple's media events, held at the Bill Graham Civic Auditorium in San Francisco, Apple CEO Tim Cook concluded the event by introducing the band for a surprise performance, a 3-song set.
 In November, OneRepublic said on Twitter, "Yes, We are looking at a window for 1st single now, can't say what it is yet, but it's coming in the new year.
 Gotta narrow down songs now!"
 On April 18, 2016, the band posted a handwritten letter on their website and they set a countdown to May 12 at 9 PM.
 They started sending postcards to fans all over the world saying that the lead single from the 4th album is called "Wherever I Go".
 On May 9, OneRepublic announced that they would release their new song on May 13.
 They will perform the single at the finale of The Voice of Italy on May 25, 2016.
 They played at MTV Music Evolution Manila 2016 on June 24 and at BBC Radio 1's Big Weekend in Exeter on Sunday, May 29.